-The consolidated statement of financial condition includes Stifel and its wholly-owned subsidiaries.
+The consolidated statement of financial condition includes Stifel Nicolaus and its wholly-owned subsidiaries.
 All material inter-company accounts and transactions have been eliminated.
-Unless otherwise indicated, the terms "we," "us," "our," or "our company" in this report refer to Stifel, Nicolaus & Company, Incorporated and its wholly-owned subsidiaries.
+Unless otherwise indicated, the terms "we," "our," or "our company" in this report refer to Stifel, Nicolaus & Company, Incorporated and its wholly-owned subsidiaries.

 The accompanying consolidated statement of financial condition has been prepared in conformity with U.S. generally accepted accounting principles, which require management to make certain estimates and assumptions that affect the reported amounts.
-We consider significant estimates, which are most susceptible to change and impacted significantly by judgments, assumptions, and estimates, to be: valuation of financial instruments; accrual for contingencies; fair value of goodwill and intangible assets; and income tax reserves.
+We consider significant estimates, which are most susceptible to change and impacted significantly by judgments, assumptions, and estimates, to be: valuation of financial instruments; accrual for contingencies; fair value of goodwill and intangible assets; provision for income taxes and related tax reserves; and forfeitures associated with stock-based compensation.
 Actual results could differ from those estimates.